UM-Bridge/umbridge/clients/README.md

 umbridge::HTTPModel client("http://localhost:4242", "forward");
 ```

-As before, we can query input and output dimensions.
+Now that we have connected to a model, we can query its input and output dimensions.
+The input to and output from an UM-Bridge model are (potentially) multiple vectors each.
+For example, `GetInputSizes()` returning `{4,2}` indicates the model expects a 4D vector and a 2D vector.
+The model's output dimensions can be queried in the same way.

 ```
 client.GetInputSizes()
 client.GetOutputSizes()
 ```

-In order to evaluate the model, we first define an input.
-Input to a model may consist of multiple vectors, and is therefore of type std::vector<std::vector<double>>.
-The following example creates a single 2D vector in that structure.
+The UM-Bridge C++ integration represents a list of mathematical vectors as a `std::vector<std::vector<double>>`.
+A model that expects an input consisting of a single 2D vector can therefore be evaluated on the following input.

 ```
 std::vector<std::vector<double>> inputs {{100.0, 18.0}};